 Choose A Secured Loan

-When applying for a personal or business loan, using some form of collateral could help you to get approved even if you have been refused credit.
+When applying for a personal loan or business loan, using some form of collateral could help you to get approved even if you have been refused credit.
 If you secure the amount you are borrowing against an asset that you own, such as your home or vehicle, then you will be seen as less risky to the loan provider.
 As a result, they will be more likely to approve your application, even if your credit score is poor.
 Logbook loans are an expensive alternative but many lenders are not too concerned about your credit score or if you have been reviously refused a loan as long as you have adequate security.
-Use this calculator to see how much they cost compared to regular mainstream lenders.

 This is a good option if the reason you were refused was that your credit score was not good, however, if you were refused for another reason, such as affordability, then a secured loan may not resolve the issue.